nhungpham1707/CUTnRUN/README.md

         </p>

 ### 1. Quality checking
 Reads quality for each sequence in each sample is checked with fastQC in order to identify poor quality sequencing sample(s).
+Plots are shown in trimming step

 ### 2. Trimming
 Remove adapter and conduct fastQC after with trim_galore